-HOME: The installation folder of your LISTSERV Maestro, usually something like "\Program Files\L-Soft\Application Server".
-(Note, that "HOME" needs to be replaced twice in the command shown above.)
+HOME: The installation folder of the LISTSERV Maestro, usually something like "\Program Files\L-Soft\Application Server".
+(Note that "HOME" needs to be replaced twice in the command shown above.)

-You will be queried first for the old password (which is "changeit" if it has not been changed since installation of LISTSERV Maestro), and then twice for the new password.
-You need to enter a new password with at least six characters, but longer and complex passwords are safer.
+You will be queried first for the old password (which is changeit if it has not been changed since installation of LISTSERV Maestro), and then twice for the new password.
+Enter a new password with at least six characters, but longer and complex passwords are safer.